A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Introduction

 There are several aspects of discrete gradient methods which make them attractive for optimisation.
-Their structure-preserving properties lead to schemes that are unconditionally stable, i.e. dissipative for arbitrary time steps.
-This may be particularly beneficial for stiff problems, where explicit schemes require prohibitively small time steps.
+Their structure-preserving properties lead to schemes that are unconditionally stable, i.e.\ converging to a stationary point for arbitrary time steps.
+This may be particularly beneficial for stiff problems, where explicit schemes require prohibitively small time steps, due to local, rapid variations in the objective function gradient.
 We demonstrate this numerically in \secref{sec:TV}.
-Furthermore, the Itoh--Abe discrete gradient \eqref{eq:itoh_abe_dg} is derivative-free, thus enabling derivative-free optimisation e.g. for nonsmooth, nonconvex functions and \emph{black-box} problems \citep{rii18nonsmooth}, and for functions whose gradients are expensive to compute \citep{rin18}.
-Finally, discrete gradients may be applied to preserve the dissipative structure of systems beyond Euclidean gradient flow, e.g. inverse scale space and Bregman distances \citep{ben20}.
+Furthermore, the Itoh--Abe discrete gradient~\eqref{eq:itoh_abe_dg} is derivative-free, enabling derivative-free optimisation\footnote{Not to be confused with the derivative-free discrete gradient method proposed by~\cite{bag08} which uses a different notion of a discrete gradient.} e.g.\ for nonsmooth, nonconvex functions and \emph{black-box} problems \citep{rii21}, and for functions whose gradients are expensive to compute \citep{rin18}.
+Beyond Euclidean gradient flow, discrete gradients can also preserve the dissipative structure for inverse scale space and Bregman distances \citep{ben20}.